d-khan/dslabs/Recursions/Activity.md

 - Submit the code with an extension (.cpp).

 ## How to submit it?
 - Upload your work in Canvas.
 Remember .txt file formats are for narrative-based responses, and .cpp is for C++ code.
 Clearly define task numbers. __Do not compress files.
-Do not zip.
-Use mp4 format for the videos__
+Do not zip.__

 ## Deadline
 The deadlines are posted on the Syllabus as well as on Canvas.